 At one point, the name Strobeus was synonymized with Ianthinopsis by Knight in 1960.
 However, in 1978, Harper proved that any usage of Ianthinopsis other than for the holotype was incorrect due to a lack of a physical holotype and good illustration.

 Photographing specimens this small requires the use of a microscope and focus-stacking.
 First, you must take several photos at different planes of focus.
 Using image editing software, these are loaded as a stack of layers.
 Next, each photo is aligned, so each is positioned on top of the other in layers.
 The final step is to have the software focus blend the image, keeping all of the sharp areas in each later.
 This produces the images below.

-- C. A. White.
-1881.
-Report on the Carboniferous invertebrate fossils of New Mexico.
-United States Geological Survey west 199th Meridian 3:1-38
+- White, C. A., 1881, Report on the Carboniferous invertebrate fossils of New Mexico, United States Geological Survey west 199th Meridian 3:1-38